Ahmadmehrabi/LCDM/README.md

 # LCDM
-In this repo, we are going to plot some basic function in LCDM model and then perform an MCMC algorithem using SN data.
+In this repo, we are going to plot some basic functions in LCDM model and then perform an MCMC algorithm using SN data.